Rhyan2/LUBEGA/README.md

  https://youtu.be/1ozj7TvpDHI?si=kCjhjEwQY8zqibiM

- ### "ITS OKAY NOT TO BE OKAY REMEMBER MENTAL ILLNESS IS NOT A CRIME AND SEEK FOR HEALTH."
+ ### "ITS OKAY NOT TO BE OKAY, MENTAL ILLNESS IS NOT A CRIME AND SEEK FOR HEALTH."